Josh Sborz: Los Angeles Dodgers

 The Los Angeles Dodgers selected Sborz in the second round of the 2015 MLB draft.
 The Dodgers announced his signing on July 8, 2015.
 He was assigned to the rookie level Ogden Raptors of the Pioneer League to start his career.
-After pitching in two games for the Raptors he was promoted to the Great Lakes Loons of the Class-A Midwest League.
-He also made two starts for the Loons and was 0–1 with a 2.84 ERA leading to his promotion again, to the Advanced Class-A Rancho Cucamonga Quakes of the California League on August 14.
+After pitching in two games for the Raptors he was promoted to the Great Lakes Loons of the Single-A Midwest League.
+He also made two starts for the Loons and was 0–1 with a 2.84 ERA leading to his promotion again, to the High-A Rancho Cucamonga Quakes of the California League on August 14.
 In nine relief appearances for the Quakes he allowed two runs in 12 innings.
 He remained with the Quakes for the start of the 2016 season and pitched in 20 games, 19 of which were starts.
 He was 8–4 with a 2.66 ERA and was named to the mid-season and post-season California League All-Star teams as well as the league pitcher of the year.
 He was promoted to the Double-A Tulsa Drillers of the Texas League at the end of the season and made 10 relief appearances with them, for a 3.78 ERA.

 Sborz spent all of 2017 with Tulsa where he started 24 games with an 8–8 record, 3.86 ERA and 81 strikeouts.
-In 2018, he appeared in 46 games (all in relief) for Tulsa and AAA Oklahoma City with a 4–2 record and 3.88 ERA with six saves.
-The Dodgers added him to their 40-man roster after the 2018 season.
+In 2018, he appeared in 46 games (all in relief) for Tulsa and the Triple-A Oklahoma City Dodgers with a 4–2 record and 3.88 ERA with six saves.
+The Dodgers added Sborz to their 40-man roster after the 2018 season, in order to protect him from the Rule 5 draft.

-Sborz was called up to the Majors for the first time on April 14, 2019, but was optioned back to AAA on April 20 without appearing in any games.
+Sborz was called up to the Majors for the first time on April 14, 2019, but was optioned back to Triple-A on April 20 without appearing in any games, briefly becoming a phantom ballplayer.
 He was called back up to the majors on June 20 and made his debut that night.
 After pitching a scoreless eighth inning.
 Sborz allowed three runs on two hits and a walk in the following inning without getting an out.
 He appeared in seven total games in the majors in 2019, pitching nine innings and allowing eight runs to score.
-He spent most of the season with AAA Oklahoma City, where he was 4–3 with a 4.68 ERA in 50 innings (over 46 appearances) with three saves.
+Sborz spent most of the season with Triple-A Oklahoma City, where he was 4–3 with a 4.68 ERA in 50 innings (over 46 appearances) with three saves.

 The minor league season was cancelled in 2020 due to the COVID-19 pandemic and Sborz spent most of the season at the Dodgers alternate training site, only appearing in four games in the Majors.
 He worked 41/3 innings, striking out two and walking one.
 The only run he allowed all season was a solo home run by Wil Myers of the San Diego Padres.
 Sborz was designated for assignment on February 11, 2021.